ksindi/implements/README.rst

     NotImplementedError: 'MallardDuck' must implement method 'quack((self))' defined in interface 'Quackable'
     NotImplementedError: 'MallardDuck' must implement method 'migrate((direction))' defined in interface 'Flyable'

-We can solve the above errors by rewriting as:
+We can solve the errors by rewriting for example as:

 .. code-block:: python